 Understand the purpose of your product

-The success of the user story mapping process, and in extension, the development process, relies heavily on the team’s understanding of the purpose behind building the product.
+The success of the user story mapping process, and extension, the development process, relies heavily on the team’s understanding of the purpose behind building the product.
 The first phase of a user story mapping session, therefore, is reserved for establishing a shared understanding of the product and expected outcomes of the development process among team members.

 Though there isn’t a fixed criterion for leading this discussion, it should at least clarify the answers to the What, Who, and Why questions about the product.